👈 Back to "Services"

 This could save you thousands of pounds every year if you run a lot of events.

 You'll register with a payments provider (Stripe or Square), and I give you an admin panel to create and manage events and attendee lists.
 People can book online, and the money goes straight to your account.
+I'm not involved in the sale at all.

 Community groups, charities, artists and musicians get 50% off at just £25/year.